coconath0/HammingCodeGenerator/ReadMe.md

 Window on PC1:

-On the first pc we have to generate the the 7 bit string: 0101001.
+On the first pc we have to generate the 7 bit string: 0101001.

 Arduinos: